-4.4 VISUAL POLLUTION
+4.4 Visual Pollution

 Perception of correct environmental behaviour is often influenced by a variety of visual signals.
-We will do everything we can to behave in an environmentally sensitive way, but also to be seen to be doing so.
+We will do everything we can to behave in an environmentally sensitive way but also to be seen to be doing so.

-The following actions will therefore be taken in and around our operational sites:
+The following actions will therefore be followed on our operational sites: